Health care providers see uptick in flu tests

 They said last year, North Alabama had virtually no influenza-like cases because people were wearing masks and staying away from each other by social distancing.
 But, due to many letting their guard down, the viruses are coming back.

-"Things have changed, actually, over time," said Dr. Ali Hassoun.
+"Things have changed, actually, over time," said Dr. Ali Hassoun infectious disease specialist at Huntsville Hospital.
 "Now, it's going to be really hard to tell to differentiate it from the flu and other viral illnesses."

 At one point, Covid-19 symptoms started out as a loss of taste and smell, but it has since developed into runny nose and a cough, which are similar symptoms to other illnesses.
 This is one of the reasons, Hassoun said, we're seeing more people being tested for all viruses and not just Covid.